M1estere/GameDev_Practice/1_2_Music_And_Draw/README.md

 # Second lab
 ## Task: Music player and Draw board
 * `Project Files` - folder with all the source files
-* `Builds` - folder, containing builds for each task for different platforms
 #

 ### Music Player